Portland Winter Light Festival Will Illuminate February Skies

 The organizers of the Portland Winter Light Festival have a tip for visitors this year: Look up.

 There will be a two-story installation at the World Trade Center called Light Falls by Brazilian artist Vigas, a glowing waterfall that will cascade down the side of the building.
-Cosmic Delight by New York artist Jason Peters will be installed atop 350 SW Taylor Street downtown.
-And keen-eyed Portlanders might have noticed that there’s already a giant disco ball made out of stainless-steel mirrors hovering over Director Park for the festival by artist Ivan McLean.
+Cosmic Delight by New York artist Jason Peters will be installed atop 350 SW Taylor St. downtown.
+And keen-eyed Portlanders might have noticed there’s already a giant disco ball made of stainless-steel mirrors hovering over Director Park for the festival by artist Ivan McLean.

 Those are just three of the approximately 200 free, light-based art installations—organizers like to call them “activations”—at over 100 locations around town at this year’s festival.